• Skip to main content

 Data from Northwest Multiple Listing Service (NWMLS).
 Current as of April 2, 2026.
 Does not account for sale concessions or downpayment assistance.

-A scenic view of Lake Washington in Kirkland, WA with a rippling Lake of water under clear skies.
+A scenic view of Lake Washington in Kirkland, WA with Lake Washington's rippling water under clear skies.
 The sun reflects off the surface, creating sparkling highlights on the waves.
 In the distance, a wooded shoreline with houses nestled among the trees is visible, set against a backdrop of faint mountain peaks.
 A small boat and a sailboat can be seen gliding across the water, adding a sense of peaceful recreation to the scene.
 The overall setting suggests a calm, sunny day by the lake, with nature and residential areas coexisting harmoniously.

 The Predominant Residential Homes for Sale & Rent in Kirkland